 Community consultations made it clear that the availability of trails (as well as other human-powered modes of transportation) are highly desired amenities.
-The County (and Township) recognizes these demands and has a Trails Master Plan (County of Oxford.
-2014.
-Oxford County Trails Master Plan). in place that provides direction on developing a trails system that connects users within municipalities, throughout the County, and beyond.
+The County (and Township) recognizes these demands and has a Trails Master Plan in place that provides direction on developing a trails system that connects users within municipalities, throughout the County, and beyond.